LorenzoFioroni/Modeling-pedestrian-flow-in-a-crowded-building/README.md

 ## The Model

-We implement numerically the agend-based model developped in the paper -Social force model for pedestrian dynam- ics- by Helbing Dirk and Molnar Péter.
+We implement numerically the agend-based model developped in the paper -Social force model for pedestrian dynamics- by Helbing Dirk and Molnar Péter.
 The essential is that each agent (1rst class) evolves in an environment (2nd class), provided with rules that are defined by forces acting on each agent.
 The forces are will force, repulsion from environment structures, repulsion from other agents.
 These forces are integrated to get the speed of the agent, which integrated provides its position against time.
 The simulation (3rd class) make several agents evolve in the same environment according to the previous scheme.
-We chose the hyperparameters according the advices provided at the end of the paper -Social force model for pedestrian dynam- ics-.
+We chose the hyperparameters according the advices provided at the end of the paper -Social force model for pedestrian dynamics-.
+For more information one can have a look to the report, available in this repositery.

 We thus did not take into account attraction phenomenons, panic phenomenons, group phenomenons.